NetMeeting: Discontinuation

 In Windows XP, the Start menu shortcut to NetMeeting was removed “by design”.
 Users had to start conf.exe manually from the Start menu Run dialog.

 As of Windows Vista, NetMeeting is no longer included with Microsoft Windows.
 NetMeeting can still be installed and run on the 32-bit versions of Windows Vista, as Microsoft published an update for 32-bit versions of Windows Vista on March 22, 2007 that installs NetMeeting 3.02 on Windows Vista Business, Enterprise or Ultimate editions.
 However, some features are not available in 3.02 such as remote desktop sharing invitations (incoming) and whiteboard area selection.
 Microsoft has stated that the Vista compatible version is unsupported and is only meant as a transition tool to help support collaboration sessions when used with Windows XP-based computers.
 On Windows 7 Professional, Enterprise, or Ultimate, users can use Windows XP Mode to run NetMeeting.

 Microsoft originally recommended using newer applications such as Meeting Space, Remote Desktop, Remote Assistance, Skype, Microsoft Office Live Meeting and SharedView in place of NetMeeting.
 Skype for Business Server and Skype for Business (known previously by Office Communicator and Lync), and Microsoft Teams represent recent videoconferencing products from Microsoft, which may be considered successors to NetMeeting.

+Reception

+ZDNET noted that since it was only available for Microsoft Windows, adoption was limited to users of that platform.